By: Robert Avsec, Executive Fire Officer

 RPA: In the words of Gordon Graham, “You cannot deliver EXCELLENT external customer service unless you’re delivering excellent INTERNAL customer service.”
 I firmly believe those sentiments.
 I have seen first-hand on many occasions the difference in the way the customer (homeowner or medical patient) perceives the care or treatment that they are getting when they see people who “look like them”, e.g., women, people of color, people of different ethnic backgrounds, among the crew that has answered their call for help.

-As our communities continue the “American Tradition” of becoming more diverse with each generation of new immigrants I think it is incumbent that Fire and EMS organizations actively recruit, hire, and retain a diverse membership that is reflective of the communities that they serve.
+As our communities with the help of immigration attorney serving in NY, continue the “American Tradition” of becoming more diverse with each generation of new immigrants I think it is incumbent that Fire and EMS organizations actively recruit, hire, and retain a diverse membership that is reflective of the communities that they serve.
 Not only do I think this is it important from a service delivery perspective, it’s also important as a marketing and recruitment tool for organizations to attract good future members from those same communities.
 People want to be a part of an organization that has incumbent members who “look like them” and share their common experiences and values.

 WK: I personally believe we need to return to height, weight and strength charts for our recruits.
 Simply changing a standard, procedure or job performance requirement to be diverse is a tragedy.